mcmcgrath13/bike-tour-blog/content/blog/2022-07-13-day-52-entering-paul-bunyon-territory/index.md

 I had an easy morning in my tent, but as soon as I left it I had to rush as the mosquitoes were on me right away.
 I got up, lounged, then out as soon as possible.

-In headed a little off route to go into town (river crossing #1 and back #2) as I saw a coffee roaster on google maps.
+I headed a little off route to go into town (river crossing #1 and back #2) as I saw a coffee roaster on google maps.
 I arrived to Reality Roasters Coffee Co and the woman working asked if I was looking for coffee to drink.
 I said I was.
 She replied that she couldn’t sell me coffee, but she could give me brewed coffee for free and I happily accepted.
 Business rules are weird sometimes.
 I ended up staying and chatting with her for almost an hour while sipping a very delicious cup of coffee.
 She sent me off with a full to go mug to boot.

 I then continued north along quiet roads to the west of the Mississippi.
 At Camp Ripley, an army outpost, I had to cross back to the east side of the Mississippi (crossing #3) and rode on and off of highway 371 until Brainerd.